-Total rent expense during the years ended December 31, 2017 and 2016, was \$20,000 and \$45,000, respectively which are included as part of Operating Expenses in the attached consolidated statements of operations.
+Total rent expense under these leases in effect during the years ended December 31, 2018, and 2017 was \$18,000 and \$20,000, respectively which are included as part of Operating Expenses in the attached consolidated statements of operations.
+The Tomball Texas office is under a month-to-month lease payable at \$1,500 per month.
+The Tomball facility is leased from JBL Energy Partners, an entity solely owned by Jason Lane, Company CEO.